AbhiAgarwal/codeblog/content/prototyping-django.md

 wheel==0.24.0
 ```

 This should have installed a command in your environment called `django-admin`.
-We're going to be calling our project `today`.
-This is just the name of your product.
-Substitute it with whatever you want!
 We'll put our API in a folder called `today-api`.
 So go ahead and do `mkdir today-api`, and `cd today-api`.
 The location of where this is on your computer is not too important as this point.

 To start a new Django project you can run `django-admin startproject today`.
 This will create a directory called today in the folder.
 At this point you should see the following structure:

 ```
 .
-├── events-api
+├── today-api
     └── today
         ├── manage.py
         └── today